alessandro-g89/bash-sessions/README.md

 bash_sessions defines the following commands that you can use:

     n <session_name>                create a new empty session o <session_name>                open an existing session
     c                               close currently active session
     f <session_name>                delete (forget) a session
     r <old_name> <new_name>         rename a session
+    b <old_session> <new_session>   duplicate a session
     a                               re-open all previously loaded sessions in separate windows (requires the gtk-launch command, from the libgtk-3-bin package) e                               list existing sessions
+    S <option> <on|off>             enable or disable options (output, pwd, env, history)

-o, f and r support automatic completion with the TAB key.
+o, f, r, and S support automatic completion with the TAB key.

 When using the "e" command, currently active sessions are marked with a \* sign.
 Also, sessions which are not active but have not been explicitly closed with "c" are marked with a + sign.
 Those can be restored using the "a" command.